reverendbedford/neml2/doc/content/user/python.md

 y = model.value(x)
 ```

-As is the same in the equivalent C++ example, the above Python script parses the input file named "input.i", loads the linear elasticity model named "model", constructs 3 strain tensors, and finally performs the 3 material updates simultaneously.
+All is the same in the equivalent C++ example, the above Python script parses the input file named "input.i", loads the linear elasticity model named "model", constructs 3 strain tensors, and finally performs the 3 material updates simultaneously.